-- 1. Install EOS Utility (). - 2.
+- 1. Install EOS Utility ( - 2.
 Connect the camera to the computer.

-- Use an interface cable. - Insert the other end of the cable into the computer's USB terminal (Type-C). - 3.
-Use EOS Utility to import the images. - Refer to the EOS Utility Instruction Manual. - Caution - With a Wi-Fi connection established, the camera cannot communicate with the computer even if they are connected with an interface cable.
+- Use the interface cable included with the camera. - When connecting the cable to the camera, use the cable protector ( and insert the plug in the digital terminal. - Insert the other end of the cable into the computer's USB terminal (Type-C).

+$\textbf{3.} \quad \textbf{Use EOS Utility to import the images}.$

+Refer to the EOS Utility Instruction Manual.

+With a Wi-Fi connection established, the camera cannot communicate with the computer even if they are connected with an interface cable.
-Using a Card Reader

 You can use a card reader to import images to a computer.

-- Install Digital Photo Professional (図). - 2.
+- 1. Install Digital Photo Professional (2). - 2.
 Insert the card into the card reader. - 3.
 Use Digital Photo Professional to import the images. - Refer to the Digital Photo Professional Instruction Manual.

 When downloading images from the camera to a computer with a card reader without using EOS software, copy the DCIM folder on the card to the computer.

-Connecting to a Computer via Wi-Fi

-You can connect the camera to the computer via Wi-Fi and import images to the computer ().
+You can connect the camera to the computer via Wi-Fi and import images to the computer (2).